 This series is intended to provide hands-on assistance to those involved in implementing the EU-MER at the national and at the EU level.
-Many of the issues we discuss are of relevance during the first 6 to 12 months after the EU-MER enters into force, which will most likely be in July 2024.
+Many of the issues we discuss are of relevance during the first 6 to 12 months after the EU-MER enters into force.
 To provide guidance from the very start of the EU-MER implementation, we worked on a legal text that was still in the approval process and we are releasing this series of papers just days after its formal adoption.
 Thus, some of the ideas contained herein could be developed further.
 We welcome any feedback that might help refine them.